 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-Decluttering Tips: Your Burning Decluttering Questions Answered
+Decluttering Tips & Your Top Decluttering Questions Answered

-Would I buy this again if it were in a store in its current condition?
+“Would I buy this again if it were in a store in its current condition?”

-Sentimental things fall into two categories.
+Sentimental items usually fall into two categories.

 - Sentimental things you can’t bear to part with

 - Sentimental things you want to get rid of but feel guilty doing so

 If it’s a #1, you can’t bear to part with it, then this question allows you to keep that item.
 The dress I wore to my sons Christening falls into this category.
 I loved that dress and it’s sentimental to me.
 I’ll never fit into it again, but it is special to me.
 So I kept it.
 I would buy that dress again because of how it still makes me feel.